yiggzzz/Final-Project-/README.md

 #  Phishing Detection

-## Where did we find Topic and dataset?
+##  Description of source of data
   - Topic was taken from 10 Best Machine Learning Projects with datasets.
 A link was posted in slacks by Jamie.

 ## Reson why we selected topic?
  - Being that it is on the top 10 Best Machine Learning.
-We wanted use use dataset that would be great especially for  Machine Learning
+We wanted use use dataset that would be great especially for  Machine Learnin

-## Description of source of data
- -

 ## Question We  hope to answer
 - will we be able to determine whether or not a URL is phishing or legitimate.